 This simple rule makes planning your baby’s breakfast a no-brainer!

-Here’s the simple rule I teach parents about how to plan ALL meals for babies and toddlers to make sure they’re balanced.
+Here’s the simple rule I teach parents about planning nutritious meals for babies and toddlers at any time of the day.

 And if you follow this formula, you really can’t go wrong!

 Whole milk + peanut butter